-Many of us often say we wish we had the ability to fly because it looks so fun and calming to travel around in the air.
-We really mean that we would like to be able to glide and soar like a bird.
-That is why we go hang-gliding and use wingsuits that don’t require any physical effort.
+Many of us say we wish we could fly because it looks so fun and calming to travel around in the air.
+We mean that we would like to be able to glide and soar like a bird.
+That is why we hang-gliding and use wingsuits that don’t require physical effort.
 Flying, on the other hand, looks like hard work.
-If you were to flap your arms like a bird for a short period, they would soon feel pretty sore.
+They would soon feel pretty sore if you were to flap your arms like a bird for a short period.
 So why don’t birds get tired when they fly?

 Birds don’t get tired due as they manage their energy expenditure.
 They do this by reducing air resistance and lowering the number of wing beats.
-Birds also have hollow bones allowing them to fly further, and some birds can sleep while flying.
+Birds also have hollow bones that allow them to fly further, and some can sleep while flying.

 Why don’t birds get tired when they fly?

 If birds became tired all the time when they flew, they wouldn’t survive.
 They would never have enough energy to travel between destinations, catch their prey, or outpace predators.
-They need to fly without any risk of fatigue, just like we would get up and walk whenever we need to.
-Still, a long walk can take it out of us, and there are plenty of birds that migrate for long distances.
+They must pass without any fatigue risk, just like we would get up and walk whenever required.
+Still, a long walk can take it out of us, and plenty of birds migrate for long distances.

-There are a few different reasons why birds have evolved not to get tired when they fly.
+There are a few different reasons birds have evolved not to get tired when flying.
 The reasons, and the abilities of the bird, vary between species.
 Often, it comes down to how often birds use the muscles in their wings and how well they take advantage of their environment.
-The impact of air resistance is just as important as the exertion of energy by the bird.
-Physical adaptations like hollow bones and larger wingspans help too.
+The impact of air resistance is just as crucial as the exertion of energy by the bird.
+Physical adaptations like hollow bones and more enormous wingspans help too.

-Eagles and other prey birds will also use thermals and up-drafts to carry them up into the air to gain a better vantage point for spotting their prey.
-They can then circle and swoop across the hunting ground, barely beating the wings at all, before going in for a kill.
+Eagles and other prey birds will also use thermals and up-drafts to carry them into the air to gain a better vantage point for spotting their prey.
+They can then circle and swoop across the hunting ground, barely beating the wings before going in for a kill.

-The albatross is a great example of a bird with a massive wingspan that doesn’t need to use its wings that much.
+The Albatross is an excellent example of a bird with a massive wingspan that doesn’t need to use its wings that much.
 There are many species, but the biggest is the Wandering Albatross, which can have a wingspan of 11 feet.
 This bird can travel as much as 10,000 miles in one journey, with some making it in 46 days.

-This sounds incredibly tiring, but the Albatross’s wings allow it to do so without expending much energy at all.
+This sounds incredibly tiring, but the Albatross’s wings allow it to do so without expending much energy.
 That wingspan helps, but they also use an undulating motion in the sky to rise and fall.

 The propulsive force of this momentum allows them to travel further without needing to flap their wings.
-In fact, some go hours without flapping them even once.
+Some go hours without flapping them even once.

 Other seabirds will take advantage of the water to reduce drag and decrease the effort needed to fly.
-This is why you will see birds like cormorants flying so close to the water whenever they can.
+This is why birds like cormorants fly so close to the water whenever they can.
 This process is called skimming.

 There is an interesting phenomenon called the ground effect, where the airflow around a wing changes when it is close to a large surface.
 This pattern significantly reduces the drag on the wing, which means that the bird doesn’t have to use as much energy to fly.
 Therefore, it makes sense for birds to get as close to the water as possible and take advantage of this.

-A shorter distance from the water also means less energy getting up into the air, making sense for heavier seabirds.
+A shorter distance from the water also means less energy getting into the air, making sense for heavier seabirds.
 There is even a bird called the Skimmer that takes this strategy further.
-Its bottom mandible is larger than the upper, and it skims the surface of the water for food.
+Its bottom mandible is larger than the upper, and it skims the water’s surface for food.

-Other birds have alternative strategies for decreasing air resistance and making it easier to fly.
-Geese, for example, fly in skeins that have a distinctive V formation.
-Birds adopt a position a just the right point behind the goose in front to feel the benefit as they fly.
+Other birds have alternative strategies for decreasing air resistance and making flying more accessible.
+For example, Geese fly in skeins with a distinctive V formation.
+Birds adopt a position a just the right point behind the goose in front to feel the benefit as they pass.

-This benefits the whole flock as it ensures that they can reach their destination together in good time.
-They aren’t fighting each other to reach the destination; they want the whole family group to make it with as little energy loss as possible.
+This benefits the whole flock by ensuring they can quickly reach their destination.
+They aren’t fighting each other to reach the goal; they want the entire family group to make it with as little energy loss as possible.
 You may have also seen competitive cyclists doing something similar.

 It isn’t just a lack of wing beats that stops these birds from getting tired in the air.
 Other physiological advantages help too.
 Birds are very light creatures.
-If you have ever held a songbird on your hand to feed them, you know that they barely feel like they weigh anything at all.
+If you have ever held a songbird in your hand to feed them, you know that they barely feel like they weigh anything.
 It is surprising how this relates to much bigger birds too.
 Flightless birds are the heaviest species.

 One reason for this decrease in weight is their hollow bones.
-Bird bones are hollow and light as a simple way to lower the body weight of the bird.
+Bird bones are open and light as a simple way to lower the bird’s body weight.
 They can carry fat for energy during long journeys and offset this with reduced weight in their bones.
-The less weight there is to carry around, the easier it is for birds to stay airborne.
+The less weight there is to move around, the easier it is for birds to stay airborne.
 They don’t have to flap so hard to get off the ground or to maintain their height in the air.
 Less strain means less energy expenditure.

-In addition to this, hollow bones are also much stronger than you would imagine because of the combination of thin crossed pieces of bone.
+In addition, hollow bones are much more robust than you would imagine because of the combination of thin, crossed pieces of bone.
 This adds strength and rigidity to the skeleton, which in turn helps when using the flight muscles.
 The easier it is for the birds to create a strong forward momentum, the less tired they become.

 That rapid flight is so fast that it takes special photographic equipment to slow it down on film and see the individual beat.
-It all seems counterproductive to us, but there are many successful species constantly flying and feeding.
+It all seems counterproductive to us, but many successful species are constantly flying and feeding.

-Other birds will eat on the wing to provide themselves with enough energy to keep going during long flights and migrations.
+Other birds will eat on the wing to provide enough energy to keep going during long flights and migrations.
 Swallows will do so and eat as they fly.
-This gives them the energy they need to overcome fatigue and means they don’t have to stop.
+This gives them the power to overcome fatigue and means they don’t have to stop.

 The quicker they get to their destination, the better.
-Or, they will fatten up before their journey with as much energy-rich food as possible so that they have enough fat reserve to keep them going.
-Birds can gorge in Europe at the end of summer and become a lot skinnier when they reach Africa.
+Or, they will fatten up before their journey with as much energy-rich food as possible to have enough fat reserve to keep them going.
+Birds can gorge in Europe at the end of summer and become much skinnier when they reach Africa.

 Sleeping on the wing also helps.

-Then some even have the ability to sleep on the wing.
+Then some even can sleep on the wing.
 This is the best way to handle fatigue on a long journey.
-Different processes depend on the bird, but they are all extraordinary as they allow the birds to both fly and rest at the same time.
+Different processes depend on the bird, but they are all extraordinary as they allow the birds to fly and rest simultaneously.

 One example is the Frigate Bird.
 This creature travels long distances over water and can’t afford to sleep for long periods.
 So, it sleeps in short bursts to get rest.
 Researchers believe that they do so in 10-second bursts – like micro-naps – that add up to 45 minutes of sleep per day.

 As you can see, birds are so well adapted to flight that the process isn’t as tiring for them as you would expect.
 The strength and lightweight of their bones make forward propulsion easier.
-Larger wings and fewer wingbeats lower the risk of fatigue further.
+More enormous wings and fewer wingbeats lower the risk of fatigue further.

 All those birds know how to take advantage of energy sources and their environment to manage energy expenditure.
 Of course, the Swift and the Albatross have this all figured out best.
-If you can sleep and fly at the same time, there is little to worry about.
+If you can sleep and fly simultaneously, there is little to worry about.